 Practice and play a musical instrument on your tablet and smart phone.

 Just when you thought that the new smart phones and tablets had reached their pinnacle of usefulness along comes some pretty impressive applications that allow you to play many Celtic musical instruments including bagpipes, accordions, guitars, drums, flutes, whistles and even concertinas on our portable electronic devices.
 I suggest that you look at Michael Eskin’s website on Traditional Music Instrument Apps which demonstrates the current state of the art in smart phone and tablet musical instruments.
 They are only going to get better in the future.
 The current apps are very limited and are typically a far cry from the real instruments we love playing, but in a strange way they feel familiar in the hand and to the ear.
 Because they are really inexpensive (the app not the tablet or phone) compared to the real thing, they allow players to try different instruments or carry a practice one to the park, school or work in order to play tunes any time you feel the urge, especially when you wear headphones.
 I suspect we will see more smart phone and tablet bands as well as more events using these instruments at folk festivals in the future.
 Maybe it will stimulate our kids to play musical instruments and not just games.
 If you want to impress your family, friends or fellow commuters, I highly recommend mastering a few tunes on your smart phone or tablet instrument and share the fun.

-TONY O’Rourke created his own YOUTUBE CHANNEL – Check it out (https://www.youtube.com/channel/UC8ez6KACwv0dLJSwNK1W6TQ)
+TONY O’Rourke also has his own YOUTUBE CHANNEL – Check it out (https://www.youtube.com/channel/UC8ez6KACwv0dLJSwNK1W6TQ)

-He has put up around 18 really good videos of him playing some lovely irish tunes on the banjo and guitar.
+He has uploaded a number of really good videos of him playing some lovely Irish tunes on the banjo and guitar.
 Great for musicians interested in learning new tunes.